outcoldman/outcoldman.com/_posts/en/2010-09-11-register-hotkey-in-system-for-wpf-application.markdown

 tags: [.NET, C#, WPF, Hotkey]
 alias: en/blog/show/240
 ---
 <p>Couple days ago I got a question about how to register hotkey in Windows for WPF application.
-I remembered that one year ago I was solving the same problem in WinForms application, I was registering hot keys for my application, it was <a href="/en/tools/keys">Vista Keys Extender</a> project.
+I remembered that one year ago I was solving the same problem in WinForms application, I was registering hot keys for my application, it was Vista Keys Extender project.
 I knew that my project worked, so I suggested author of question to use code of my project to solve his problem.
 But as we learned later in WPF message handle mechanism different from WinForms.
 So I started to find solution for WPF application.
 I copied my <a href="http://keysextender.codeplex.com/SourceControl/changeset/view/51053#330409">old code</a> from my old project and started to rewrite it step-by-step.</p>    <p>First off all we need to import WinAPI methods:</p>

 ```
 internal class HotKeyWinApi